mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

   type Verify<T extends ARecord> = T;  // will fail to typecheck if T is not a Record
 ```

-Intersection typechecks sometimes.
+`Intersection` typechecks sometimes:
 ```ts
   type SimpleIntersection<A extends ARecord, B extends ARecord> = Verify<A & B>;
   type ConcreteIntersect = Verify<Intersection<{ a: 1} | { b: 2}>>;
 ```

-But not always.
+But not always:
 ```ts
   type ParamIntersect<A extends ARecord> = Verify<Intersection<A>>; // fails to typecheck
 ```